troyvnit/clerk-sdk-flutter/packages/clerk_flutter/README.md

 [![documentation](https://img.shields.io/badge/documentation-clerk-green.svg)](https://clerk.com/docs)
 [![twitter](https://img.shields.io/twitter/follow/ClerkDev?style=social)](https://twitter.com/intent/follow?screen_name=ClerkDev)

+> ### ⚠️ The Clerk Flutter SDK is in Alpha and not recommended for use in production. ⚠️
+> ❗️ Breaking changes should be expected until the first stable release (1.0.0) ❗️

+**Clerk helps developers build user management.
+We provide streamlined user experiences for your users to sign up, sign in, and manage their profile from your Flutter code.**

 ## Requirements

 * Flutter >= 3.24.0
 * Dart >= 3.5.0

+## In Development

+* Organization support

 ## Example Usage

 To use this package you will need to go to your [Clerk Dashboard](https://dashboard.clerk.com/) create an application and copy the public and publishable API keys into your project.

 ```dart